TiTok: Transfer Token-level Knowledge via Contrastive Excess to Transplant LoRA: Details of Datasets

 \subsection{Massive Multitask Language Understanding (MMLU)}

 Massive Multitask Language Understanding (MMLU) \citep{hendrycks2021measuringmassivemultitasklanguage} is a comprehensive benchmark for evaluating model performance across a broad range of knowledge intensive tasks.
-The benchmark consists of multiple choice questions and, similarly to BBH, we also apply a 90\%/10\% split of the original test-only data.
+The benchmark consists of multiple choice questions and, similarly to BBH, we also split the 100 randomly sampled test-only instances into 90\%/10\%.
 All the 57 subtasks are categorized in Table~\ref{tab:mmlu_categories}.